arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 --{{0}}--
 As a reminder, we recommend using dot notation and comma-first style to list the specific fields you want to see.

+--{{1}}--
+The **WHERE clause**, using the `WHERE` keyword, is the section of your query used to specify any "filtering logic" that should be applied to your query before returning any output.
+It's optional but very useful.

+--{{1}}--
+As an example, here's how you'd filter the output to only include records for a specific county.

 {{1}}
 *****
 Use `WHERE` to return only rows for which a conditional statement is true: